 Logos is the Greek word for logic but has had many different meanings at different points in history.
 In the bible, the Christians referred to Logos as the word of God and from which all things were made.
 Aristotle recognized Logos at reasoned discourse, the logic behind an argument.
 The Stoic philosophers interpreted Logos as the governing reason of the Universe.
 Logos is deeply entrenched throughout history and represents logic, reason, and truth in some form.
-Logos is the motivation behind my blog and my commitment to a life long pursuit of truth through logical and reasoned discourse.
+Logos is the motivation behind my purpose and my commitment to a life long pursuit of truth through logical and reasoned discourse.

-I believe the greatest pursuit in life is seeking truth and why I started this blog as a way to pass along my lessons, victories, defeats and life experiences I gain by seeking truth.
+I believe the greatest pursuit in life is seeking truth and I started this website as a way to pass along my lessons, victories, defeats and life experiences I gain by seeking truth.
 I have been taught many great lessons from those that have taken the time to put words on paper and this is my way of giving back to those authors by doing the same.
 I only hope that my words have the same influence as those I have drawn knowledge and wisdom from.

 Part of my lifelong pursuit of seeking truth is building a well founded and consistent worldview that aligns best with that truth.
 Below is an outline of the core tenants that make up my worldview today.